 Executive Summary

 The SO/AC Accountability project for Work Stream 2 had its genesis at an early stage of the CCWG-Accountability track, when SO/AC representatives insisted on new powers to hold the ICANN corporation accountable to the global internet community.
-ICANN board members and staff then asked, “What about SO/AC accountability?“ And as one of our independent experts asked, “Who watches the watchers?”
-Those questions led to a creation of a Work Stream 2 project to review and recommend improvements to accountability, transparency, and participation within ICANN SOs, ACs, and Groups listed on page 5.
+ICANN board members and staff then asked, “What about SO/AC accountability?“ And as one of the independent experts asked, “Who watches the watchers?”
+Those questions led to a creation of a Work Stream 2 project to recommend improvements to accountability, transparency, and participation within ICANN SOs, ACs, and Groups listed on page 5.

 This draft report reflects several months of research and deliberation, starting with exploration of to whom ICANN ACs and SOs are accountable.
 On that question, our working group reached quick consensus: each AC and SO is accountable to the segment of the global internet community that each SO/AC was designated to represent in the ICANN Bylaws.

 This conclusion was the basis for Track 1 of our work: reviewing accountability, transparency, and participation in ICANN with respect to the designated community of each SO/AC and Group.
 We were keen to examine the extent to which SO/AC/Groups were reaching out to, and open to, members of their designated community who were not yet participating.
-In Track 1 we recommend 25 “best practices” that each SO/AC/Group should implement, to the extent these practices are applicable and an improvement over present practices.
-We are not recommending changes to the ICANN bylaws to reflect these best practices, although we recommend that future Accountability and Transparency Review Teams (ATRT) should be encouraged to examine implementation of these best practices among SO/AC/Groups.
+In Track 1 we recommend 25 [good practices] that each SO/AC/Group should implement, to the extent these practices are applicable and an improvement over present practices.
+We do not recommend that implementation of these practices be required.
+Nor do we recommend any changes to the ICANN bylaws.
+We do recommend that Operational Standards for periodic Organizational Reviews conducted by ICANN could include an assessment of [good practices] implementation.

 In Track 2, we considered the suggestion for a “Mutual Accountability Roundtable,” originally described as a concept where “multiple actors are accountable to each other”.
 That concept clashed with the fundamental consensus that ICANN SOs and ACs are only accountable to the designated community they were created to serve and represent.
-On this basis, we recommend that a Mutual Accountability Roundtable be an optional addition to the Annual General Meeting, subject to approval of SO/AC chairs.
+The CCWG consensus view is not to recommend the Mutual Accountability Roundtable for formal implementation.

 Track 3 was where we assessed whether the new Independent Review Process (IRP) should also become a tool to challenge AC and SO activities.
-On this question, we conclude that while the IRP could be made applicable by amending bylaws significantly, the IRP should not be made applicable to SO & AC activities, because it is complex and expensive, and there are easier alternative ways to challenge an AC or SO action or inaction.
+On this question, we conclude that while the IRP could be made applicable by amending bylaws significantly, the IRP should not be made applicable to SO & AC activities, because it is complex and expensive, and the ICANN Ombuds Office is chartered to handle individual challenges to an AC or SO action or inaction regarding accountability, transparency, and participation.

 The mandate for SO/AC Accountability in Work Stream 2 (WS2)